SebWouters/CheMPS2/sphinx/index.rst

 In the future, the parallelization of CheMPS2 for shared memory architectures will be extended to a hybrid scheme with both shared (OpenMP) and distributed (MPI) memory parallelization.
 In addition, the calculation of the 2-RDM of the active space will be extended to the 3-RDM.

+CheMPS2 is parallelized for shared memory architectures with OpenMP and for distributed memory architectures with MPI.
+A hybrid combination of both parallelization strategies is supported.
+In the future, the calculation of the 2-RDM of the active space will be extended to the 3-RDM.

 CheMPS2 is distributed under the GNU General Public License version 2, and can be downloaded from https://github.com/sebwouters/chemps2.

 Contents